Global

 News

-Homepage Point of care QuikRead go QuikRead go Strep A
+Homepage Point of care QuikRead go system QuikRead go Strep A

 QuikRead go Strep A

-QuikRead go Strep A is a simple and rapid test for detecting Strep A (Streptococcus pyogenes), a causative agent of bacterial pharyngitis, in throat samples.
-This ready-to-use test is used together with the QuikRead go instrument which automatically stores the results along with user and/or patient data.
-The instrument can be connected to HIS/LIS systems if needed.
+QuikRead go Strep A is an easy-to-use rapid test for detecting Strep A (Streptococcus pyogenes), a causative agent of bacterial pharyngitis, in throat samples.
+Together with Quikread go instrument the fast and accurate QuikRead go Strep A test drives evidence-based treatment in the point-of-care environment.

 QuikRead go Strep A kit box